ABDULSABOOR1995/Vessel-s-Anomaly-Behaviour-Detection/README.md

 <br><br><br>

-We have selected <b> SOG </b> as a target variable.
-So now to find most important features to make best model we'll find correlation of all varibles with SOG.
+We have selected <b>SOG</b> as a target variable.
+So now to find the most important features to make the best model we'll find the correlation of all variables with SOG.<br><br><br>
-<br><br><br>

 ![Screenshot_35](https://user-images.githubusercontent.com/46135898/68021230-aa264300-fcc2-11e9-9fbb-233abf4867cd.png)